-Should you need to drop out of the race, remove your number and your chip and give them directly to the HAM radio operators at the aid stations you are dropping at – if you are not sure who that is ask around until you find them.
-If you leave the course and fail to notify race officials, you will be asked not to come back.
+Should you need to drop out of the race you need to report this (providing your bib number) to the HAM radio operators at the aid station you are dropping at – if you are not sure who that is, ask around until you find them.
+If you have any doubt that your DNF was reported and recorded, please email email@example.com as soon as you have service.

 Caribou Highlands Lodge will furnish shower facilities and towels for runners who are not staying at the lodge.

 A huge thank you to Caribou Highlands / Moguls Grill and Taproom for doing a wonderful job catering Chili that is donated by Captain Ken’s.
 We will have meat and vegetarian chili for participants after they finish the race.
 We will also have canned beverages (Coke, Ginger Ale and Sparkling Water).
 For crew, pacers, family members OR runners that need something more, Caribou Highlands / Moguls will be doing a cookout, selling burgers and other items near the finish line as well.

 For those interested in volunteering, more information can be found HERE https://www.superiorspringtrailrace.com/read-first/